 - Monitoring and improving the diversity of IEMA’s webinar panelists and event speakers to ensure that those given this platform are representative of different identities and cultures.

 - Reviewing IEMA’s brand to ensure we are representative of the cultures and communities we seek to engage.

-- Partnering with the Race for Nature kickstarter programme and employing two new members of staff through this programme by the end of 2021.
+- Partnering with the Race for Nature kickstarter programme by 2021 and employing two new members of staff through this programme by the end of 2022.